 This book is perfect for people who are looking for a quick read that will really stay with you.
 I went into this book not knowing just how deep the storyline would be and even with this in mind I would still say that it is one of my favourite standalones.

 The Lunar Chronicles by Marissa Meyer

-In the world where ‘Cinder’ is set there are two colonies; one on Earth and another on the moon.
+In the world where ‘Cinder’ is set, there are two colonies; one on Earth and another on the moon.
 Those living on the moon are known as Lunars – evolved humans who now possess the powers of mind control used for deceptions in thoughts and appearances.
-The Lunar Queen Levana is cruel woman who is said to have killed her sister to gain her position of power and murdered her three year old niece so her position could not be threatened.
+The Lunar Queen Levana is a cruel woman who is said to have killed her sister to gain her position of power and murdered her three-year-old niece so her position could not be threatened.

 This whole world is something that amazed me more and more as I read each book.
 Marissa Meyer shows amazing character development, especially with Captain Thorne – who you meet in book two ‘Scarlet’.
 She writes funny and witty characters who you can’t help but love and cruel and evil characters who you love to hate.

 WANT TO SEE WHAT I’VE BEEN READING LATELY?
 ADD ME ON GOODREADS HERE